ietf-wg-cellar/chair-notes/interim-2021-04/agenda.md

 5. 2021 virtual interim meeting dates

-   * Please note that the our 2021 dates listed at https://datatracker.ietf.org/wg/cellar/meetings/
+   * Please note our 2021 dates listed at https://datatracker.ietf.org/wg/cellar/meetings/
-   * Determination of whether IETF 111 in July will be able to meet in person, to be made in a month or two.
+   * IETF 111 in July will definitely be virtual (announced last week).
    * Sometime around 2021-09-28, we’ll see if we want to meet at IETF 112 on November 6-12, 2021, in person in Madrid.

 6. From the mailing list: From Steve, on EBML errata